How to Host the Best Super Bowl Party

 Hot Dogs go with any menu we’ve got ~

-We use our stove top grill/griddle pan to prep the HOT DOGS on the stove – and leave the hot dogs right on there to serve.
+If we don’t feel like using the crockpot, we use our stove top grill/griddle pan to prep the HOT DOGS on the stove – and leave the hot dogs right on there to serve.
 Just leave the heat set to “warm” and turn the dogs occasionally.
-We’re channeling gas station dogs here.
+We’re channeling gas station dogs at that point.

 I love leaving the drink of the day in a big plastic party pitcher or this fun Beverage Dispenser .
 That way everyone can take care of themselves.